 The advisory board for the festival also includes Daniel Beaty, Gretchen Cryer, Mike Daisey, Tovah Feldshuh, Carrie Fisher, Whoopi Goldberg, Jackie Hoffman, Matt Hoverman, Jordan, John Leguizamo, Deb Margolin, Jackie Mason, Deal Orlandersmith, Eva Price, Mark Rylance, Patrick Stewart, Nilaja Sun and Lily Tomlin.

 At the 2012 festival, AFO will premiere the AFO Mentor Project, in which six high school students — selected from schools throughout NYC — will participate in an extended workshop in the art of solo performance led by award-winning writer/actress Sun.
 The project will culminate in the inaugural AFO Student Showcase in December.
 The first of these invitation-only workshops will be held Sept.
 16 at 4:30 PM.

-Appearance of Life by Jennifer S. Jones
+by Jennifer S. Jones

 (Formerly called Letters to Clio)

 Sept.
 15 at 7 PM and Sept.
 23 at 4:30 PM